cisocrgroup/pocoweb/frontend/public_html/doc.md

 starts the profiling as background [job](#user-content-api-get-jobs) and returns the according job information.
 * [Authorization](#user-content-authorization) is required.
-* Only the owner of a project or package can access the profiler information.
+* Only the owner of a project or package can start a profiling job for the (package's base-) project.
+* Returns the [job](#user-content-api-get-jobs) id for the started profiling job.

 #### Post data
 The profiling endpoint expects a list of tokens that are used as